nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 ### Permissions

-Regarding access rights, this add-on includes:
+Regarding access rights, this addon includes:

-- A **RecordManager** group.
+- A **`RecordManager`** group.
-- A new **Manage record** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and override the retention of a document already under retention.
+- A new **`Manage Record`** permission that allows users to create/edit retention rules, apply a retention rule to a document or a list of documents and override the retention of a document already under retention.
-- A new **Manage Legal Hold** permission that allows granted users to apply/remove a Legal Hold to a document or a list of documents.
+- A new **`Manage legal hold`** permission that allows granted users to apply/remove a legal hold to a document or a list of documents.

 ### {{> anchor 'create-retention-rule'}} Create a Retention Rule